WPEN (FM): 2006-2008: Smooth jazz

-WJJZ (106.1 FM) ended its smooth jazz format at noon on August 10, 2006, and flipped to a rhythmic adult contemporary format, branded as “Philly's 106.1.”
+WJJZ (106.1 FM) ended its smooth jazz format at noon on August 10, 2006, and flipped to a rhythmic adult contemporary format, branded as "Philly's 106.1".
 Many former WJJZ listeners protested when the format was abandoned in Philadelphia.
-Much to the delight of fans, Greater Media announced in late October that it would pick up the Smooth Jazz format for 97.5.
+Much to the delight of fans, Greater Media announced in late October that it would pick up the smooth jazz format for 97.5.
 The official transfer of ownership took place on November 15, when WTHK signed off and shut down its Trenton transmitter.

 The new WJJZ launched on November 17, 2006, at 6 p.m.
 After a minute of silence, a recording of smooth jazz artists greeted listeners was played (the same recording that was played at the closing of the old WJJZ), as well as a welcome message from Dave Koz.
-The first song played on the new frequency was the Grover Washington, Jr. tune "Protect the Dream."
+The first song played on the new frequency was the Grover Washington, Jr. tune "Protect the Dream".
 The new WJJZ began broadcasting from the same tower used by the old WJJZ, located on Mermaid Lane in Wyndmoor, Pennsylvania.

 At the station's start, it used Broadcast Architecture's syndicated "Smooth Jazz Network," with musician Dave Koz as the afternoon host, Program Director Michael Tozzi handling middays and Ramsey Lewis' morning show simulcast from WNUA in Chicago.
-DJs from the old WJJZ were added over time, including Bill Simpson, Frank Childs, Desirae McCrae, Al Winters and Lisa Fairfax.
+DJs from the old WJJZ were added over time, including Bill Simpson, Frank Childs, Teri Webb, Desirae McCrae, Al Winters and Lisa Fairfax.